mostafa/grest/README.md

 `app.ext_logger` is the variable grest looks for, to log messages.

 ## Deployment
-You can run this app either in development or production:
+You can run this app either in development or production environments:

 As it is the same flask application, you can run it in development like this:
 ~~~~bash
 $ python app.py
 ~~~~

-For production, you can use docker using `tiangolo/uwsgi-nginx-flask:flask` image or use your own setup.
+For production purposes, you can use docker using `tiangolo/uwsgi-nginx-flask:python2.7` image or use your own setup.

 ## Contribution
 Contribution is always welcome!
+To report bugs, simply open an issue and fill it with related information.
+To fix a bug, fork the repository, fix the bug, push to your own fork, make a pull request and done!

 ## License
 [GPLv3](https://github.com/mostafa/grest/blob/master/LICENSE)